nicocardiel/megaradrp-cookbook/_sources/mediancr.rst.txt

 mediancr``, some additional parameters must also be provided under the ``method_kwargs:`` key, in particular:

-- ``find_double_cr`` (default True): if True, apply the double cosmic ray detection algorithm.
-If False, the function will only compute the median without detecting double cosmic rays.
 - ``gain``: detector gain (electron/ADU).
 Although the MEGARA detector exhibits two different gains (1.60 and 1.73; one value for each detector half), here we can use a single value.
 This is not critical because the two